 MMPDU, the Mesh Control field is located within the MMPDU (see 8.5.18).
 Such Mesh Control fields need to be taken into account if a maximum A-MSDU or MMPDU size constraint applies, as well as if a maximum MPDU size constraint applies.

 NOTE 2—TKIP is not allowed with A-MSDUs (see 11.1.6) or MMPDUs (see 11.4.4.1), so need not be taken into account if a maximum A-MSDU or MMPDU size constraint applies.

-NOTE 3—Vendor-specific cipher suites might have larger security encapsulation sizes than TKIP/CCMP/GCMP.
-This needs to be taken into account if a maximum MPDU size constraint applies.

 CID 11019